- Encrypted communications between users' browsers and websites by using HTTPS with good configuration.

 - Perform research only within the scope set out below.

-- Use the identified communication channels to report vulnerability information to u
+- Use the identified communication channels to report vulnerability information to us.

 - Share discovered vulnerabilities only using the contact methods listed at the Contact page HERE.

-If you follow these guidelines when reporting an issue, Gavin commits to:
+If you follow these guidelines when reporting an issue, The Foundation commits to:

 - Not pursuing or support any legal action related to your research